Anne Estelle Rice: Moving to Paris

 In 1910, in the Café d'Harcourt, boulevard Saint-Michel, Rice and Fergusson met the publisher John Middleton Murry.
 He introduced them the following year to the New Zealand writer Katherine Mansfield.
 A lifelong friendship started from then on between Rice and Mansfield, who dedicated her 1912 short story "Ole Underwood" to her friend.
 Mansfield further expressed her admiration about Rice both as an artist and as a person.
 In a letter to Murry written in May 1912, she described the painter as "an exceptional woman – so gay, so abundant, in full flower just now" who, "when she is happy and working", "has great personal ‘allure’ – physical ‘allure’."
 Later, on December 26, 1920, she wrote to Rice:"Whenever I examine things here – the lovely spring line of flowers and peach leaves par exemple, I realise what a marvellous painter you are – the beauty of your line – the life behind it."Moreover, Rice and Fergusson became active collaborators in Murry's literary and arts quarterly Rhythm, in which Mansfield was assistant editor until June 1912.
 According to arts historian Roger Neill:"The aesthetic concept of "rhythm" – harmony in nature, vigour and directness – provided the connective tissue, not only between two Scottish Colourists (Fergusson and Peploe, plus Rice), but also between the writers and artists involved with the magazine."In 1912, Rice met the American author Theodore Dreiser in Paris and they became intimate friends and correspondents.
 Also in Paris in 1912 Rice met her future husband, the English art and theatre critic Raymond Drey.
-They married in 1913 and began to make their home in England.
+She spent August 1913 with J.D.
+Fergusson in Cassis, in the company of S.J.
+Peploe, his wife Margaret and their son Willy, but her relationship with Fergusson ended soon afterwards.
+Late in 1913 she married Drey, and the couple began to make their home in England.
 The First World War adversely affected Rice: many of the American art dealers and collectors who showed an interest in her work stopped buying pictures.